learn-static/writing-with-visualizations/content/start/web-setup.md

 ### title:

 - `title` is the title of your digital project.
 This will appear as the title on your website's home page, and on every other page's header and footer.
-Change the words `Analyzing Political Text of The 20th Century` to a title of your choice.
+Change the words `Writing with Visualizations` to a title of your choice.
 ```
-title: Analyzing Political Text of The 20th Century
+title: Writing with Visualizations
 ```

 ### tagline:

 - `tagline` is an *optional* descriptive subtitle for the digital project.
 This will appear underneath the title on your site's home page and on every other page's header.
-Replace the words `A multimedia project for HIST 320, a Spring 2022 History course at the University of Idaho` with a tagline of your choice.
+Replace the words `Create a multimedia essay webpage and visualize historical text as data` with a tagline of your choice.
 ```
-tagline: A multimedia project for HIST 320, a Spring 2022 History course at the University of Idaho
+tagline: Create a multimedia essay webpage and visualize historical text as data
 ```

 ### author:

 - `author` is you!
 The creator of the digital project.
 Use your GitHub username or your name.
 This will only appear in the site's meta tags and won't be visible on the site itself.
-Change the name `collectionbuilder` to your own name or username.
+Change the name `owikle` to your own name or username.
 ```
-author: collectionbuilder
+author: owikle
 ```

 **That's it!**